 A mighty 212 cc engine powers the tiller.
 The cast-iron-made gear-operated transmission is housed in a compact, heavy-duty casing.

 The combination of the powerful engine and smooth transmission makes sure that the tillers tears through even the most compact and robust soil that includes virgin grounds.
 There will be no grass and sod standing in its way.

 This tiller is quite easy to operate.
 It runs well even in the uneven terrains thanks to the 13-inch agricultural-grade tires.
 This tire is responsible for offering more stability and better control overall on the tiller.

 There are four heavy-duty 13.5-inch tines on this tiller to take care of the hardest tilling job.
-These are made of hardened steel, so these will last and tear through tough things without breaking itself.
+These are made of hardened steel, so they will last and tear through tough things without breaking themselves.

 The Champion 19″ tiller addresses the issue that the CRT900 had, having similar or better power within to unleash.
 Unlike the CRT900, it can go 8″ deep in the soil, which is ideal for most tilling jobs.

 04. Southland SRTT196E OHV Engine Rear Tine TillerNo products found.

 No products found.